jamescherti/outline-indent.el/README.md

 ### What other packages can be used to maintain proper indentation in indentation-sensitive programming languages?

+Here are some of the packages that were recommended in the article [Emacs: Maintaining proper indentation in indentation-sensitive programming languages](https://www.jamescherti.com/elisp-code-and-emacs-packages-for-maintaining-proper-indentation-in-indentation-sensitive-languages-such-as-python-or-yaml/):

 #### Displaying vertical indentation guide bars

 The *indent-bars* package enhances code readability by providing visual indentation guides, optimized for speed and customization.